-In short, it is the petitioners' burden to demonstrate that it would be reasonable to compensate then for the services provided by David Geier, but they have failed to shoulder that burden in this case.
+In short, it is the petitioners' burden to demonstrate that it would be reasonable to compensate them for the services provided by David Geier, but they have failed to shoulder that burden in this case.
+(It is noteworthy that I made the same observations about David Geier in my Decision of December 13, 2010, yet on remand petitioners have not even attempted to answer the criticisms concerning David Geier.)